 From API change perspective, there are two changes which stand out.
 We have pruned all deprecated methods and all YANG 1.1 API hacks marked with ‘FIXME: 2.0.0’ have been cleared up.
 This results in better ergonomics for both API users and implementors.

 yang-model-api has seen some incompatible changes, ranging from renaming of AugmentationNode, TypedSchemaNode and ChoiceCaseNode to some targetted use of Optional instead of nullable returns.
 Most significant change here is the introduction of EffectiveStatement specializations — I will cover these in detail in a follow-up post, but these have enabled us to do the next significant item.

-YANG codecs have seen a major shift, with the old XML parser in yang-data-impl removed in favor of yang-data-codec-xml and yang-data-codec-gson gaining the ability to parse and emit RFC7951 documents — allowing RFC8040 NETCONF module to come closer to full compliance.
+YANG codecs have seen a major shift, with the old XML parser in yang-data-impl removed in favor of yang-data-codec-xml. yang-data-codec-gson gains the ability to parse and emit RFC7951 documents.
+This allows RFC8040 NETCONF module to come closer to full compliance.
 Since the SchemaContext is much more usable now, with Modules being indexed by their NameModule, the codec operations have become significantly faster.